Works (Tap to zoom)

 Yiadom-Boakye has had many important solo museums shows, including Fly in League with the Night, which was organized by the Tate Britain in London and traveled to the Moderna Museet in Stockholm, K20 in Dusseldorf, and MUDAM in Luxembourg.
 She has also had solo exhibitions at the New Museum and Studio Museum, both in New York, the Haus Der Kunst in Munich, the Kunsthalle Basel in Switzerland, and the Utah Museum of Fine Arts, amongst others.
 Her work has been shown in a myriad of group exhibitions across the globe, and was included in the inaugural Ghanaian pavilion at the 2019 Venice Biennale.
-Her latest solo exhibition, No Twilight Too Mighty, will be on view at the Guggenheim Bilbao from March 31 through September 10, 2023.
+Her latest solo exhibition of new work, No Twilight Too Mighty, was on view at the Guggenheim Bilbao in 2023

 She is included in numerous institutional collections, ranging from the Tate Collection, London to The Museum of Modern Art, New York.
 Within the past two years, her work has been added to the permanent collections of the Art Gallery Museum of Southern Australia, Adelaide; the Baltimore Museum of Art; the Carnegie Museum of Art, Pittsburgh; the Institute of Contemporary Art, Boston; the Dallas Museum of Art; the Kunstmuseum Basel, Switzerland; the Minneapolis Institute of Art; the Museum of Contemporary Art, Los Angeles; and the Yale Center for British Art, Connecticut.